GSA/digitalgov.gov/content/events/2019/09/2019-09-19-us-web-design-system-september-monthly-call.md

 - [Email Us](mailto:uswds@gsa.gov)
 - Join the [USWDS ListServ](mailto:uswds-subscribe-request@listserv.gsa.gov)

+This talk is hosted by the [U.S. Web Design System](https://v2.designsystem.digital.gov/) and Digital.gov.

+_Questions about this event or future events?
+Send them to [digitalgovu@gsa.gov](mailto:digitalgovu@gsa.gov)._

 ---

-_This talk is hosted by the [U.S. Web Design System](https://v2.designsystem.digital.gov/) and Digital.gov._

 Our team will send a reminder email before the event that includes your link to join the video.

-This event will be held over [Zoom](https://www.zoom.us/) (see the Zoom [computer and device requirements](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux), and [FAQs](https://support.zoom.us/hc/en-us/sections/200277708-Frequently-Asked-Questions)).
-You can [download Zoom Client for Meetings](https://zoom.us/download#client_4meeting) to install the Zoom web browser client beforehand.
+_This event will be held over [Zoom](https://www.zoom.us/) (see the Zoom [computer and device requirements](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux), and [FAQs](https://support.zoom.us/hc/en-us/sections/200277708-Frequently-Asked-Questions)).
+You can [download Zoom Client for Meetings](https://zoom.us/download#client&#95;4meeting) to install the Zoom web browser client beforehand._

-Questions about this event or future events?
-Send them to [digitalgovu@gsa.gov](mailto:digitalgovu@gsa.gov).